The quantum criticality of the Standard Model and the hierarchy problem: Abstract

 \section{Abstract}

-{ The naturalness principle has long guided efforts to understand what lies beyond the Standard Model of particle physics, with the hierarchy problem being a prominent example.
-In this work, we revisit the impact of quantum corrections on the fine-tuning of the low-energy effective theory and its phase structure.
-For this purpose, we employ the Wilsonian functional renormalization group which conveniently captures both, logarithmic and polynomial, scalings in dimensionful parameters along the flow and allows for an interpretation in terms of critical phenomena.
-Within this framework, we show that crucial and scheme-independent information about the infrared Higgs phases and the associated quantum phase transition can be directly extracted.
-We build on the connection between the hierarchy problem and the near-criticality of the Standard Model, identifying a particularly enhanced tuning, and perform a comprehensive and model-independent analysis of the sensitivity to heavy new physics.
-Finally, we illustrate the versatility of this framework by performing a simplified search for new physics coupled to the Higgs sector which can soften the sensitivity to high-energy scales, rediscovering also the large-anomalous-dimension solution to the hierarchy problem. }
+{ The naturalness principle has long guided efforts to understand physics beyond the Standard Model, with the hierarchy problem as the central issue.
+We revisit the role of quantum corrections in the fine-tuning of the low-energy effective description and its phase structure.
+We implement, for the first time in this context, the full Standard Model within the Wilsonian functional renormalization group.
+Crucially, this method captures conveniently both logarithmic and quadratic scalings, which must both be considered in the tuning, and allows us to provide a new generic and quantitative study of fine-tuning and its interpretation in terms of critical phenomena.
+We emphasize on the connection between the hierarchy problem and the near-criticality of the Standard Model and extract scheme-independent information on the infrared Higgs phases and the associated quantum phase transition as well as discuss a related enhanced fine-tuning usually not considered in tuning estimates.
+Finally, we illustrate the framework’s versatility by exploring new physics coupled to the Higgs sector that can soften high-scale sensitivity, recovering also the large-anomalous-dimension solution to the hierarchy problem. }